 Microsoft 365 has many tools to help you improve your business processes.
-The most commonly employed by organizations to help with file management and collaboration include OneDrive, SharePoint, and Microsoft Teams.
+The ones most commonly employed by organizations to help with file management and collaboration include OneDrive, SharePoint, and Microsoft Teams.
 Often, the purposes of each platform can seem confusing to organizations new to Microsoft 365 and the cloud.

 In this blog, we’ll break down the best practices for OneDrive, SharePoint Online, and Microsoft Teams, and how you can implement these platforms at your organization.